fauzaanu/fauzaanu/README.md

 I am not the average die hard to one stack sort of programmer or even designer.

 I will use any and every tool that is applicable to solve the problem I am hired to solve.
-If that means me opening up Powerpoint to make a graphics design work, I will do that too.

 I code in Python, php, C#, JS and many more languages.
 I work with frameworks such as Django, Wordpress and I am slowly picking up Laravel at the moment.

-As I said, not tunnel visioned by a stack, but focusing on solving the problem in the best way I possibly can.
+Unlike many others who focus on a stack, I focus on solving the problem with the best stack possible.

 🔗 [Medium Blog](https://medium.com/@fauzaanu)